amykv/mesbglister/README.md

 This app was created so my friends and I can quickly brainstorm and share army lists with each other.
 App is released on Google Play Store.

 This app uses XML with its views.
-Ideal plan is to add more functionality, fixes, and features in future releases, maybe a rewrite using Jetpack Compose.

 ## Installation:
 Download from Google Play Store [HERE.](https://play.google.com/store/apps/details?id=com.arasvitkus.mesbglister&hl=en_US&gl=US)